Springs Stewardship Institute works to promote and improve scientific understanding and stewardship of spring ecosystems worldwide.

 Although they are among the most biologically and culturally important and highly threatened ecosystems on Earth, springs are poorly studied and inadequately protected.
-Though relatively small in comparison to lakes and oceans, springs support more than 10% of the endangered species in the United States.
-With an immense potential for collaboration and partnership, SSI will continue to improve understanding and management of these critical and endangered ecosystems.
+Though relatively small in comparison to other water sources, springs support more than 15% of the federally listed species in the United States and thousands more endemic and rare species.
+SSI works to improve the understanding and management of these critical and endangered ecosystems to preserve their unique role in the landscape for generations to come.

 Learn More About SSI